Michael A. Taylor Player Props: Twins vs. Phillies

-The Minnesota Twins, including Michael A. Taylor and his .581 slugging percentage over his past 10 games, battle starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+After hitting .206 with three home runs, two walks and six RBI in his past 10 games, Michael A. Taylor and the Minnesota Twins take on the Philadelphia Phillies (who will start Taijuan Walker) at 6:05 PM ET on Saturday.

-He had a hitless performance in his most recent game (0-for-3) against the Tigers.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Phillies.

 Michael A. Taylor Game Info & Props vs. the Phillies